tcrensink/tsar/docs/readme.md

 **Extensibility**: The real power of TSAR lies in the definition of *Record Types*.
 Use a library of functions to define how metadata is generated from your source documents, or create your own.

-**Flexibility**: Define multiple, semantically different *Collections* that can be explored independently, with independent parsing, search indexing, syntax highighting, etc.
+**Flexibility**: Define multiple, semantically different *Collections* that can be explored independently, with distinct search indexing, syntax highighting, etc.

 **Learning tools (coming soon):**  The ultimate aim of TSAR is to augment your mastery over the information in curated data sets.
 To that end, a host of learning tools, from raw information "capture" methods to spaced-repetition review are included to help ingest information in your corpera.

+**Terminal Interface**: TSAR leverages the python prompt-toolkit for a fast and feature-rich text-basd interface ready at the terminal.

 # Example use-cases